NAEP-AS-Challenge/reading-prediction/readme.md

 In conducting the work for the Challenge, there are several parameters to consider:

--   Both team and individual competitors are eligible to participate
+-   Both team and individual competitors are eligible to participate.

--   Data sets will be provided in csv format
+-   Data sets will be provided in csv format.

 -   All items in the training and test sets have been deemed “scorable” by human raters.
 There are responses in the validation set that were evaluated as “unscorable” and have no rating associated with them.
 They should be treated as missing data.

--   Teams must complete the required security documentation before datasets will be released (available at [https://github.com/NAEP-AS-Challenge/info](mailto:•%09Data%20will%20be%20provided%20in%20three%20data%20sets:%20a%20training%20data%20set%20(used%20for%20model%20building),%20a%20cross-validation%20set%20(used%20for%20internal%20model%20evaluation%20and%20for%20posting%20on%20the%20leaderboard),%20and%20test%20data%20set%20(used%20for%20making%20score%20predications).%20%20The%20trainin))
+-   Teams must complete the required security documentation before datasets will be released. (available at [https://github.com/NAEP-AS-Challenge/info](mailto:•%09Data%20will%20be%20provided%20in%20three%20data%20sets:%20a%20training%20data%20set%20(used%20for%20model%20building),%20a%20cross-validation%20set%20(used%20for%20internal%20model%20evaluation%20and%20for%20posting%20on%20the%20leaderboard),%20and%20test%20data%20set%20(used%20for%20making%20score%20predications).%20%20The%20trainin))

 ## Deliverables